 The battery is pretty big, but that’s to power all of the lumens it has.
 The high mode is advertised to last up to 10 hours, while the low setting can last up to 24 hours.
 They guarantee you to get 1000 full charges with the battery before it needs to be replaced.

-Some handy features that it includes are a tripod, and the rechargeable battery doubles as a charging station for your phone.
+Some handy features that it includes are a tripod and a rechargeable battery that doubles as a charging station for your phone.

 Unfortunately, I couldn’t find this spotlight being waterproof advertised, so be careful taking it in wet situations.